After Deadly Capitol Riot, Fox News Stays Silent On Stars' Incendiary Rhetoric

 After the attack on the U.S. Capitol, some GOP officials who had pledged to challenge the election results changed their minds.
 Social media platforms vaporized accounts belonging to Trump and some of his most adamant supporters, saying they incited violence.

-But Fox News's only major move since the attack has been the announcement on Monday of the demotion of Fox's chief news anchor.
-Martha MacCallum's show moves from a coveted 7 p.m. spot to the relative exile of mid-afternoon.
+But Fox News' only major move since the attack has been the announcement on Monday of the demotion of Fox news anchor Martha MacCallum's show.
+She moves from a coveted 7 p.m. spot to the relative exile of midafternoon.
 She will be replaced in the evening by a rotating crop of opinion hosts, though the ultimate host is expected to be consistent with Fox's conservative lineup.
 (The network also announced other promotions and shifts in the daytime schedule.)

 While Fox News hosts and guests have pointedly criticized the violence in the days since the attack on Congress, the network has devoted far more time denouncing the fallout on social media for Trump and his most vocal followers.

-Note: An earlier version of this story incorrectly characterized conservative activist Candace Owens' relationship to Fox News.
-She is a frequent guest, not a formal contributor.